MOROCCO, WESTERN SAHARA PROVENCES, RIO DE ORO

 HOTELS are carefully chosen, due to a possible lack of rooms availability in some hotels, the tour leader may have to replace hotels with others as similar as possible.

-CAMPS: four nights camping, in the remotest part of Western Sahara and Mauritania.
+CAMPS: two nights camping, in the remotest part of Western Sahara.
 Camping in immensity of Sahara is an unforgettable experience.
 Igloo tents fitted for tropical climate, camping mattress included.
 Please bring your own light sleeping-bag or sleeping-sheet.

-LUGGAGE: due to the natured of the itinerary including boat rides and camps, please limit your personal luggage in 45lb (20 kg), soft sacs are recommended, water-proof sac, or plastic bag over the luggage is recommended in the Bijagos islands navigation.
+LUGGAGE: due to the natured of the itinerary including boat rides and camps, please limit your personal luggage in 45lb (20 kg), soft sacs are recommended.

 INSURANCE: mandatory for medical assistance (health care), repatriation, physical and material damages.